igorrendulic/GoogleFlexBigQuery/README.md

 # Logging REST events in BigQuery

-Corresponding article on how to create and visualize REST API call reports: (https://medium.com/p/579856dea9a9)[https://medium.com/p/579856dea9a9]
+Corresponding article on how to create and visualize REST API call reports: [Article in Medium](https://medium.com/p/579856dea9a9)

 ## Curl commands for interacting with REST API: